kahopoon/video_autoHandle/README.md

 # video_autoHandle
 Put all "A" kind format video files, convert all to "B" kind format with trimming audio volume, detect if header or trailer footage is/are needed, and combine (concatenate) all files into one file in "B" kind format.
 Upload that to youtube, send email with youtube link when finished.

+Useful when some old recording devices only support old file system and create many continuous files during records.
+Or some devices having files extension that even Adobe Premiere can not import into.
+And convenient to add header or trailer on video file.
+With auto process and upload and notification, you may leave your desk on some standard video cutting works.

 # Prerequisite
 This script is designed for Windows platform, you have to change command pattern if you would like to run it on Linux.